Hyperbolic Large Language Models: Emerging applications of HypLLMs

 \subsection{Hyperbolic embeddings for brain network analysis}

 Beyond language and knowledge graphs, hyperbolic embeddings have recently been applied in neuroscience to model the brain’s network organization.
 The concept of neural manifolds underlying brain function provides a crucial theoretical foundation for understanding why hyperbolic embeddings are particularly effective for neural data.
-Gallego \textit{et al.}~\cite{gallego2017neural} demonstrated that neural population activity during movement is constrained to low-dimensional manifolds spanned by specific patterns of correlated neural activity, termed ``neural modes.''
+Previous studies have demonstrated~\cite{gallego2017neural} that neural population activity during movement is constrained to low-dimensional manifolds spanned by specific patterns of correlated neural activity, termed ``neural modes.''
 This manifold-based view of neural computation suggests that the coordinated activity of neural populations can be captured by relatively few covariation patterns, which naturally aligns with the hierarchical representational capacity of hyperbolic space.
-Furthermore, Fortunato \textit{et al.}~\cite{fortunato2024nonlinear} provided compelling evidence that these neural manifolds are intrinsically nonlinear, particularly during complex behaviors that require varied neural activity patterns.
+These manifolds have been shown~\cite{fortunato2024nonlinear} to exhibit intrinsically nonlinear structure, particularly during complex behaviors that require varied neural activity patterns.
 Their analysis across monkey, mouse, and human motor cortex revealed that nonlinear manifolds consistently outperform flat manifolds in capturing neural population dynamics, with the degree of nonlinearity varying across architecturally distinct brain regions.
 This finding has profound implications for hyperbolic neural models, as it suggests that the curved geometry of hyperbolic space may be fundamentally better suited to represent the intrinsic nonlinear structure of neural population activity than traditional Euclidean approaches.